Home Farm Fishery

 In 2003 it was decided to introduce Wells catfish to the specimen lake.
-These would compliment the extensive carp stock.
-Following the purchase of catfish stock from Burton Mere the record catfish now stands at 66lb with larger weights expected soon which is testament to the water quality and gives a growth rate of over 4lb per year.
+These would complement the extensive carp stock.
+Following the purchase of catfish stock from Burton Mere the record catfish now stands at 66lb with larger weights expected soon which is a testament to the water quality and gives a growth rate of over 4lb per year.
 The carp strains are - common, mirror, ghost and grass carp.
 The current carp record is a 29lb 13oz mirror caught in 2007.
 There are well over 150 double-figure carp and many more of 20lb and over.
 There are also many large Perch, the largest so far weighing in at 4lb 12oz.

 the Catfish record now stands at 66lb.

 The largest Carp caught so far weighed 29lb 13ozs.

 Each year has seen vast improvements.
 There has been an extensive annual restocking of quality fish and a major replanting programme of aquatic and land-based plants, which gives the site its present-day picture-postcard appearance.